 When there’s 2 ladle fulls of broth left, add in 1 cup chopped asparagus.

 When there’s one lade full left, add in 1/2 cup peas.
-Taste to make sure the rice is cooked through (add hot water or more broth if it’s not) then adjust seasonings if necessary.
+Taste to make sure the rice is cooked through (add more hot broth if it’s not) then adjust seasonings if necessary.

 Ladle into bowls, top with fresh basil and serve!